-A species indigenous to North America, shagbark hickory trees are widespread in the Eastern U.S. in zones 4-8.
+A species indigenous to North America, shagbark hickory trees are widespread in the Eastern U.S. in zones 4 to 8.
 They are related to the pecan, another native American nut bearer.
 Although they can reach a height of 130 feet in some portions of their range, these popular nut trees often reach only about half that size.
 They grow in full to partial sun.

 Shagbark Hickory Trees in the Landscape: Cultivars